 So he reached out, touching her hand, hating that she flinched as he did it.
 Gently, very gently, he pulled her to him, trying not to jar her, not to hurt her at all.
 Pulling her into his lap, he stroked her hair, holding her close while she cried.

 He imagined she had not cried in a very long time.
 It was not her way.
-She'd sleep as long as she could stand to in the bed she'd made--and she'd try to make the bed a nicer place.
-She'd waited for him a very long time--had tried to make it work even when he'd been intent on pulling away--before finally telling him to find someone else.
+She would sleep as long as she could stand to in the bed she had made—and she would try to make the bed a nicer place.
+She had waited for him a very long time—had tried to make it work even when he had been intent on pulling away—before finally telling him to find someone else.

 She was trembling in his arms.
 "He hurt me."

 "I know he did."
 He kissed her forehead.
 "But you decided to leave him.
 You weren't waiting for me to rescue you, were you?"